LennaHammer/English/EVP/out/words_adjective.md

 ## 1970. steady ## adjective
 /ˈsted.i/ NOT CHANGING
 [C1]not changing
-- She drove at a steady speed.
+- She drove at a steady `speed`.

 ## 1971. steep ## adjective
 /stiːp/ LARGE
 [C1]A steep increase or fall in something is very big and quick.
-- There has been a steep increase/rise in prices.
+- There has been a steep `increase/rise` in prices.

 ## 1972. stormy ## adjective
 /ˈstɔːr.mi/ ARGUING
 [C1]A stormy relationship or situation involves a lot of anger and arguments.
-- a stormy relationship
+- a stormy `relationship`
 - a stormy meeting/debate

 ## 1973. straight ## adjective